Running servoshell

 $ ./servo --help

-Use --pref to configure Servo’s behaviour, including to enable experimental web platform features.
+Use --pref to configure Servo’s behaviour including to enable experimental web platform features.
+You can find the list of preferences in the Servo API documentation.
 For example, to run our Conway’s Game of Life demo with WebGPU enabled:

 Use --devtools=6080 to enable support for debugging pages with Firefox devtools: